davisj-2022/Annual-Compound-Interest-Calculator/README.md

 deposit value that was input by the user ($50.00 in this example).
 The following is an example of <br>
 what your interface might look like.
 It is in no way representative of what it must look like.
 Be <br>
 creative and keep the user experience in mind when designing your solution<br>

+code will need to account for the following:<br>
+a.
+Month: The number of months based on user input in the “Number of Years” field<br>
+b.
+Opening Amount: The initial investment amount as well as the opening balance each <br>
+month, which includes interest<br>
+c.
+Deposited Amount: The dollar amount the user plans to deposit each month.
+This value <br>
+will be the same every month for the duration of the investment. <br>
+d.
+Total: The sum of the opening and deposited amounts<br>
+e.
+Interest: Money earned based on the “annual interest” rate input by the user.
+The <br>
+interest based on an opening amount of $1 and a deposited amount of $50 with an<br> interest rate of 5% compounded monthly is:<br>
+(Opening Amount + Deposited Amount) * ((Interest Rate/100)/12) <br>OR <br>(1 + 50) * ((5/100)/12) <br>
+Note: Dividing by 100 converts the interest rate percentage to a decimal.<br>
+Note: 12 is the number of months in a year.
+Dividing the yearly amount by twelve gives <br>
+monthly compounded interest.<br>
+f.
+Closing Balance: The sum of the total and interest amounts<br>